Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: What are SE-GNN Explanations?

-Proofs relevant to the discussion are reported in the main text, while the others are available in \cref{sec:proofs}. \begin{remark} A simple desideratum for any type of explanation is that it \textit{\textbf{gives information about the classifier beyond the predicted label}}.
-A weak formulation of this desideratum is that explanations for two distinct classifiers should differ for at least one instance where they predict the same label\footnote{This desideratum can be seen as the dual of the Implementation Invariance Axiom \citep{sundararajan2017axiomatic}.}. \end{remark} The following theorem, however, shows that TEs can fail to satisfy this desideratum for general prediction tasks.
+Proofs relevant to the discussion are reported in the main text, while the others are available in \cref{sec:proofs}.
+Having established a link between \SEGNNs and MEs, we proceed to analyze the formal properties of MEs, starting from the following remark encoding a broad notion of \textit{informative explanation}. \begin{remark} A simple desideratum for any type of explanation is that it \textit{\textbf{gives information about the classifier beyond the predicted label}}.
+A weak formulation of this desideratum is that explanations for two distinct classifiers should differ on at least one instance where they predict the same label\footnote{To avoid this desideratum being vacuously satisfied, we assume that there exists at least one instance where the two classifiers predict the same label.} \end{remark}

+Note that \Cref{rem:inform} can be seen as the dual of the Implementation Invariance Axiom \cite{sundararajan2017axiomatic}.
+The following theorem, however, shows that MEs can fail to satisfy this desideratum for certain prediction tasks, indicating potential limits in the informativeness of MEs.

 \begin{theorem} There exist two distinct classifiers $g$ and $g'$ such that for any $G$ where $g(G) = g'(G)$ we have that